xNeoCortex/swe-flask/docs/config.rst

 .. py:data:: PERMANENT_SESSION_LIFETIME

-    If ``session.permanent`` is true, the cookie's expiration will be set this number of seconds in the future.
+    If ``session.permanent`` is true, the cookie's expiration will be set this

+    Browsers will only send cookies with requests over HTTPS if the cookie is marked "secure".
+The application must be served over HTTPS for this to make sense.

+    Default: ``False``

+    .. versionadded:: 3.1.0

+    number of seconds in the future.
 Can either be a :class:`datetime.timedelta` or an ``int``.